simzero/cfd-xyz-viewer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/carpemonf/cfd-xyz/blob/main/LICENSE)
 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 [cfd.xyz](http://cfd.xyz) is an open-source web app to efficiently and easily explore fluid dynamics problems for a wide range of parameters.
-The framework provides a proof of technology for OpenFOAM tutorials, showing the whole process from the generation of the data-driven surrogate models to the web browser.
-It also includes a standalone web tool for visualizing users' data-driven models by directly dragging and dropping the output folder of the ROM offline stage.
-Beyond the current proof of technology, this enables a collaborative effort for the implementation of OpenFOAM data-driven models in applications demanding real-time solutions such as digital twins and other digital transformation technologies.
+The framework provides a proof of technology for OpenFOAM tutorials, showing the whole process from the generation of the surrogate models to the web browser.
+It also includes a standalone web tool for visualizing users' models by directly dragging and dropping the output folder of the ROM offline stage.
+Beyond the current proof of technology, this enables a collaborative effort for the implementation of OpenFOAM-based surrogate models in applications demanding real-time solutions such as digital twins and other digital transformation technologies.

 We aim with the developments presented in this work to create a common place where canonical and industrial CFD problems can be visualized and analyzed without carrying out a simulation, or as a preliminary step for optimizing parameters of new simulations.
 Having an open-source centralized service has several advantages from educational, optimization and reproducibility point of views.
 But also from a CO2 footprint perspective.